bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Fri Dec 13 12:10:02 PST 2019
+Investigations into large file performance:<br>
+Since the main interface to the file is an EditText, I was concerned about how the app would work with large files.
+What I found was:<br/>
+* editing a test file of about 500k crashes the app.
+The crash happens while loading the EditText, however reading the file into a string works ok.
+    * Read for API-19 device: Size:550011 bytes, time:1.18200 seconds
+    * Read for API-26 device: Size:550011 bytes, time:0.09500 seconds
+    * for both devices trying to load this file into the EditText generated an android.os.TransactionTooLargeException

+However both devices can load a 275011 byte file ok so I'm not going to worry any further about this.
+To load a very big file I think the best approach would be to read the file into a byte array and write a custom scrolled EditText that used Windowed interface so the EditText didn't need to deal with the very large strings.
+However -- that's more work than I want to do on this at the moment.

 Sun Dec  8 15:00:36 PST 2019
 Added a menu item to allow sharing the current file.